carpentries-incubator/intro-data-viz/episodes/03-communicating-the-message.md

 1. There are a multitude of software tools that can help generate charts for you.
 2. All software tools have the strengths and weaknesses.
 There is no best tool for all tasks or all users.
-3. For this lessen we will be using google sheets.
+3. For this lessen we will be using Google Sheets.
 For our purposes this tool has some important advantages.
     1. The software is freely available online.
-    2. The software works similarly regardless of the users operating system
+    2. The software works similarly regardless of the user's operating system
     3. The software is interacted primarily through a graphical interface that can make it more intuitive to new users.

 :::: instructor

 Other tools can have many advantages as well.
-Certain software which use a command line interface may have a steeper learning curve, but has other advantages such as improved reproducibility.
+Certain software which use a command line interface may have a steeper learning curve, but haves other advantages such as improved reproducibility.

 ::::